-iPhone X Review: The First (And Cheapest) OLED iPhone
+iPhone X Review: Still Worth A Buy In 2024?

 Verdict – Should You Buy The iPhone X?

 I do really love the iPhone XR, but the iPhone X does have a better display and much the same overall performance.
 I think if you’re torn between the two, the iPhone X is the one to go for – it’s cheaper, has a better OLED display, and is just as powerful.
-Plus, Apple will be supporting the iPhone X for years to come, so you’re covered for updates until, well… probably the mid-2020s!
+Plus, Apple will be supporting the iPhone X – the phone that replaced the iPhone 9 – for years to come, so you’re covered for updates until, well… probably the mid-2020s!

+And then, of course, there is the iPhone XS, which came out alongside the iPhone XR.
+You can check out the full details of how the iPhone X compares to the iPhone XS here.